ef-gy/analyticsd/README.md

     # nohup analyticsd --tid UA-XXXXX-Y &

-To launch the daemon ot boot time, add a line like the previous to your /etc/rc.local - before any exit; instructions, if there are any.
+To launch the daemon at boot time, add a line like the previous to your /etc/rc.local - before any exit; instructions, if there are any.

 Further options may be documented in the daemon's man page: